mbloch/mapshaper/docs/development/frame-tool-design.md

 ### Interaction with table view and no-frame sessions

 `isPreviewView()` already excludes table view.
-With no frame, the toggle is disabled and the readout is hidden; `getSymbolScale()` returns 1 and nothing else changes, which is today's behaviour for unframed sessions.
+With no frame, clicking the frame button starts frame creation, while the readout remains hidden;
+`getSymbolScale()` returns 1 and nothing else changes.

 ## GUI: The Frame Tool